vzhd1701/csv2notion/README.md

 ### Column types

 By default, the tool will try to guess column types based on their content.
 Alternatively, you can provide a comma-separated list of column types with the `--column-types` option when creating a new database or adding new columns with the `--add-missing-columns` flag.
 Since the first column in Notion DB is always text, the tool will use the list to set types for the rest of the columns.

+By default, new options for `select` and `multi_select` columns are added with default (gray) color.
+If you want the tool to randomize colors for new options, use the `--randomize-select-colors` flag.

 Some column types do not support assigning value to them because the database generates their content automatically.
 Currently these types include `created_by`, `last_edited_by`, `rollup` and `formula`.
 If you want the program to stop if it finds such columns in the database, use the `--fail-on-unsettable-columns` flag.